kirstvh/BioCCP.jl/README.md

 ## Case study
 Via the following Binder link, a notebook can be accessed that illustrates the use of the BioCCP.jl package on real biological case studies: [![Binder](https://mybinder.org/badge_logo.svg)](https://binder.plutojl.org/v0.16.0/open?url=https%253A%252F%252Fraw.githubusercontent.com%252Fkirstvh%252FBioCCP.jl%252Fmain%252Fnotebooks%252FBioCCP_Case_Study.jl).

+The following [link](https://kirstvh.github.io/BioCCP_Case_Study_html) provides an html file of the case study notebook.

 ## References
 The implementation of formulas was based on the references below: